 Not all of your students will have the familiarity or the access to certain types of digital technology.
 If you have a concern about a particular student, including a student’s understanding of or access to technology required for online learning in your course, please Raise an Academic Concern Flag in Success@Furman.
 Several options include:

 The Furman Counseling Center has assembled a number of resources for you to share with your students who may be in need of mental health support during flexible instruction scenarios.
+The Center recently launched a new set of online tools and services available to students, staff, and faculty to support mental health and wellness.
+TAOConnect replaces previous support provided by Well Track, is available 24-hrs a day, and is free!
 Students are encouraged to communicate directly with a member of the Counseling Services team for personalized support.
-The United Way of South Carolina provides a one-stop-shop for local support resources in the Greenville area on their 211 website.

 In general, you might consider implementing a number of strategies from trauma-informed pedagogy into your courses to support students during this time.
 By connecting with our students through these strategies in a way that addresses the whole student, we have a much greater chance at cultivating rich learning and growth through our educational interactions.